 European Money Week – Promoting Financial Literacy amongst Youths

-Two successful events which were introduced last year have again been included in this year’s programme.
+Two successful events were introduced in past years and have again been included in this year’s programme.
 One is the ‘Financial Literacy Challenge’ for Year 5 to Year 8 students aged 9 to 13 years.
 The participating school teams have to plan and implement an activity aimed at promoting awareness related to financial literacy, education and inclusion.
 Cash prizes awarded by the MBA to the winning and second-placed teams are to be used to fund initiatives related to financial literacy.
 The other event focuses on teacher professional development training.
-Home Economics teachers are being invited to participate in a seminar entitled ‘Financial Literacy Education – New Developments’.
-The seminar is aimed at equipping participants with knowledge, skills and competencies to address innovations in financial-literacy related topics within the Home Economics syllabus.
+Home Economics teachers are being invited to participate in a seminar entitled ‘Financial Literacy Education for Educators’.
+The seminar is aimed at equipping participants with knowledge, skills and competencies to address innovations in financial-literacy related topics.

 Other events, which have also been successfully held in past editions of the Money Week, include a ‘Money Matters’ programme for Year 6 pupils aged 10 to 11 years, the ‘Be Wise – Pay Smart’ programme for Year 10 students aged 14 to 15 years following the Core Curriculum Programme and Year 9, 10 and 11 students aged 13 to 16 years following the PTI Achieve Programme.